How to Cultivate Hope

 When you know the love of your heavenly Father, and when you are convinced of your union with Christ, you will have no fear of falling or being cast away.

 He will also keep you firm to the end, so that you will be blameless on the day of our Lord Jesus Christ.
-God is faithful… (1 Cor 1:8-9)
+God is faithful… (1 Corinthians 1:8-9)

-Now may our Lord Jesus Christ himself and God our Father, who has loved us and given us eternal comfort and good hope by grace, (2 Th 2:16)
+Now may our Lord Jesus Christ himself and God our Father, who has loved us and given us eternal comfort and good hope by grace, (2 Thessalonians 2:16)

 5. God helps us in our helplessness